aijinzhengu/undergrad_2016/literature.md

 ####REFERENCES

-Altınkılıç, Oya, and Robert S. Hansen, 2009, On the information role of stock recommendation revisions, __Journal of   Accounting and Economics__ 48, 17–36.
+Altınkılıç, Oya, and Robert S. Hansen, 2009, On the information role of stock recommendation revisions, _Journal of   Accounting and Economics_ 48, 17–36.

-Bradley, Daniel, Sinan Gokkaya, and Xi Liu, 2016, Before an Analyst Becomes an Analyst: Does Industry Experience Matter?, The Journal of Finance, Accepted Author Manuscript. doi:10.1111/jofi.12466.
+Bradley, Daniel, Sinan Gokkaya, and Xi Liu, 2016, Before an Analyst Becomes an Analyst: Does Industry Experience Matter?, The _Journal of Finance_, Accepted Author Manuscript. doi:10.1111/jofi.12466.

-Cheng, Qiang, Fei Du, Xin Wang, and Yutao Wang, 2016, Seeing Is Believing: Analysts’ Corporate Site Visits Review of Accounting Studies.
+Cheng, Qiang, Fei Du, Xin Wang, and Yutao Wang, 2016, Seeing Is Believing: Analysts’ Corporate Site Visits _Review of Accounting Studies_.
 Vol. 21 (Springer US).

-Das, Somnath, Re-Jin Guo, and Huai Zhang, 2006, Analysts’Selective Coverage and Subsequent Performance of Newly Public Firms, The Journal of Finance 61, 1159–1185.
+Das, Somnath, Re-Jin Guo, and Huai Zhang, 2006, Analysts’Selective Coverage and Subsequent Performance of Newly Public Firms, _The Journal of Finance_ 61, 1159–1185.

-Fang, Lily, and Ayako Yasuda, 2009, The effectiveness of reputation as a disciplinary mechanism in sell-side research, Review of Financial Studies 22, 3735–3777.
+Fang, Lily, and Ayako Yasuda, 2009, The effectiveness of reputation as a disciplinary mechanism in sell-side research, _Review of Financial Studies_ 22, 3735–3777.

-Hilary, Gilles, and Charles Hsu, 2013, Analyst Forecast Consistency, Journal of Finance 68, 271–297.
+Hilary, Gilles, and Charles Hsu, 2013, Analyst Forecast Consistency, _Journal of Finance_ 68, 271–297.

-Hong, Harrison, and Marcin Kacperczyk, 2010, Competition and bias, The Quarterly Journal of Economics 125, 1683–1725.
+Hong, Harrison, and Marcin Kacperczyk, 2010, Competition and bias, _The Quarterly Journal of Economics_ 125, 1683–1725.

-Hong, Harrison, Jeffrey D Kubik, and Amit Solomon, 2000, Security analysts’ career concerns and herding of earnings forecasts., RAND Journal of Economics (RAND Journal of Economics) 31, 121–144.
+Hong, Harrison, Jeffrey D Kubik, and Amit Solomon, 2000, Security analysts’ career concerns and herding of earnings forecasts., _RAND Journal of Economics (RAND Journal of Economics)_ 31, 121–144.

-Juergens, Jennifer L., and Laura Lindsey, 2009, Getting out early: An analysis of market making activity at the recommending analyst’s firm, Journal of Finance 64, 2327–2359.
+Juergens, Jennifer L., and Laura Lindsey, 2009, Getting out early: An analysis of market making activity at the recommending analyst’s firm, _Journal of Finance_ 64, 2327–2359.

-Kadan, Ohad, Leonardo Madureira, Rong Wang, and Tzachi Zach, 2012, Analysts’ industry expertise, Journal of Accounting and Economics 54, 95–120.
+Kadan, Ohad, Leonardo Madureira, Rong Wang, and Tzachi Zach, 2012, Analysts’ industry expertise, _Journal of Accounting and Economics_ 54, 95–120.

-Lin, Hsiou-Wei, and Maureen F. McNichols, 1998, Underwriting relationships, analysts’ earnings forecasts and investment recommendations, Journal of Accounting and Economics 25, 101–127.
+Lin, Hsiou-Wei, and Maureen F. McNichols, 1998, Underwriting relationships, analysts’ earnings forecasts and investment recommendations, _Journal of Accounting and Economics_ 25, 101–127.

-Loh, Roger K., and Rene M. Stulz, 2011, When are analyst recommendation changes influential?, Review of Financial Studies 24, 593–627.
+Loh, Roger K., and Rene M. Stulz, 2011, When are analyst recommendation changes influential?, _Review of Financial Studies_ 24, 593–627.

-Malloy, Christopher J., 2005, The geography of equity analysis, Journal of Finance 60, 719–755.
+Malloy, Christopher J., 2005, The geography of equity analysis, _Journal of Finance_ 60, 719–755.

-Womack, K., 1996, Do brokerage analysts recommendations have investment value?, Journal of Finance 51, 137–167.
+Womack, K., 1996, Do brokerage analysts recommendations have investment value?, _Journal of Finance_ 51, 137–167.

-Yu, Fang (Frank), 2008, Analyst coverage and earnings management, Journal of Financial Economics 88, 245–271.
+Yu, Fang (Frank), 2008, Analyst coverage and earnings management, _Journal of Financial Economics_ 88, 245–271.